-, 06 May, 2020 / 6:06 AM
+Lusaka, 06 May, 2020 / 6:06 am (ACI Africa).

 The leadership of the Society of Jesus (Jesuits) in Zambia and Malawi has expressed concerns over inequality and the level of poverty in the Southern Africa nation of Zambia amid COVID-19, calling on the government to work toward addressing the gap and give an opportunity for affected people to bounce back.

 “We are concerned that in a country where there is enough to go around, others have almost completely nothing.
 We wish to urge that steps be taken to heal the inequality and poverty around so that every Zambian should build resilience against any threat like COVID-19,” the Provincial Leader of the Society of Jesus for Zambia-Malawi (ZAM) Province, Fr.
 Leonard Chiti, said Monday, May 4.